ArjanCodes/examples/strategy_pythonic/README.md

 ## Final thoughts

 So, it seems the distinction between classes and functions is not as clear cut as you'd think.
 In fact, classes, objects with the **call** dunder method and functions are all Callables.
 The syntax is just slightly different, and each of them offer different benefits.
 The result is that for most object-oriented patterns, you can probably mix classes, functions and objects differently to get a variety of the pattern, as I did in this video.
-I tried something similar a couple of weeks ago with the Factory pattern, you can check out the video here.

 Hope you enjoyed this - if you did, give this video a like, and consider subscribing so you don't miss anything.
+Don't forget to check out Tabnine, links are below.
 Thanks for watching, take care, and see you next week.